In the name of the Father, and of the Son, and of the Holy Ghost. Amen.

 There is a classic Monty Python "game show": the moderator asks one of the contestants the second question: "In what year did Coventry City last win the English Cup?"
 The contestant looks at him with a blank stare, and then he opens the question up to the other contestants: "Anyone?
 In what year did Coventry City last win the English Cup?"
 And there is dead silence, until the moderator says, "Now, I'm not surprised that none of you got that.
 It is in fact a trick question.
 Coventry City has never won the English Cup."

-I'd like to dig into another trick question: "When was the world created: 13.7 billion years ago, or about six thousand years ago?"
+I'd like to dig into another trick question: "When was the world created: 13.8 billion years ago, or about seven thousand and five hundred years ago?"
 The answer in fact is "Neither," but it takes some explaining to get to the point of realizing that the world was created 3:00 PM, March 25, 28 AD.

 Adam fell and dragged down the whole realm of nature.
 God had and has every authority to repudiate Adam, to destroy him, but in fact God did something different.
 He called Noah, Abraham, Moses, and Elijah, and in the fullness of time he didn't just call a prophet; he sent his Son to become a prophet and more.

 It's possible to say something that means more than you realize.
 Caiaphas, the high priest, did this when he said, "It is better that one man be killed than that the whole nation perish."
 (John 11:50) This also happened when Pilate sent Christ out, flogged, clothed in a purple robe, and said, "Behold the man!"